nyarla/kalaclista-social/README.md

 The files of `src/*.nix` or `fly.tonl` is for my instance.

-If you would to use these files your instance, please rewrite by yours.
+If you would to use these files your instance, please rewrite to yours.

 ## Licenses

-This repository excepts some files is under the [AGPL](LICENSE)
+This repository excepts some files, is under the [AGPL](LICENSE).

 Excepts files are as: